 A Total Propagated Error (TPE) for the LADS Mk II system is currently being derived in conjunction with the University of New Hampshire.
 For this survey area, global horizontal and vertical uncertainties have been assigned based on the defined horizontal and vertical error budget, as stated in the Horizontal and Vertical Control Report.
-The assigned horizontal uncertainty is 3.37m and the assigned vertical uncertainty is 0.50m.
+The assigned horizontal uncertainty is 2.51m and the assigned vertical uncertainty is 0.46m.

-However, when the calculated grid node standard deviation (SD) is greater than the assigned vertical uncertainty, the SD is used as the uncertainty value.
+However, when the calculated grid node standard deviation is greater than the assigned vertical uncertainty, the standard deviation is used as the uncertainty value.
 This has occurred in areas of high relief, which is common throughout the survey area.
-In some cases the SD may exceed IHO Order-1 limits.
-This could be attributed to a 3m grid resolution being used.
+In some cases the standard deviation may exceed IHO Order-1 limits.
+This could be attributed to a 3m grid resolution being used for Standard Lidar (200%) coverage sheets and a 4m grid resolution on Lidar Reconnaissance (100%) coverage sheets.